onap/archived-vfc-nfvo-lcm/docs/platform/delivery.rst

 VF-C Delivery
 -------------
-VF-C includs the following components in R1.
+VF-C includes the following components in R1.

 |image0|

 .. |image0| image:: components.png
    :width: 5.97047in
    :height: 5.63208in

-VF-C incloudes several components in ONAP R1.
+VF-C includes several components in ONAP R1.

 Catalog is used to store the package distributed by SDC, it is a runtime catalog.

-Workflow include two micro service, one is workflow manage service and the other is workflow-activiti engine serivce, this two service will onboard workflow to workflow engine and parse workflow.
+Workflow include two micro service, one is workflow manage service and the other is workflow-activiti engine service, this two service will onboard workflow to workflow engine and parse workflow.

 For NS lifecyle manager,it mainly completes the NS lifecycle management,such as NS Instantiation/termination and auto-healing.

-For Resource manager, it will communicate with NS lifecycle manager to update intance date to A&AI.
+For Resource manager, it will communicate with NS lifecycle manager to update instance data to A&AI.

-In VF-C southbound, it includs Gvnfmdriver and SVNFM driver which will interact with GVNFM and Vendor VNFM respectively to execute VNF lifecycle management, VF-C provides vnfm driver northbound api,then Vendor can implement this APIs to integrate with VF-C.
+In VF-C southbound, it includes Gvnfmdriver and SVNFM driver which will interact with GVNFM and Vendor VNFM respectively to execute VNF lifecycle management, VF-C provides vnfm driver northbound api,then Vendor can implement this APIs to integrate with VF-C.

 For the EMS driver,it can collect VNF lay’s Fcaps data from Vendor EMS, and then translate and put these data to DCAE Vescollector

-For the Amsterdan release, VF-C includes the following components:
+For the Amsterdam release, VF-C includes the following components:

 NFVO
  - vfc-nfvo-lcm